 Additionally, while we continue to work to optimize supply chain logistics, we are occasionally charged fees and/or fines by retailers for various delivery and order discrepancies.
 While we challenge and vet these charges, we may be subject to such charges that could be detrimental to our performance, particularly when combined with the effects of increased freight costs or the other risks outlined in this section.
 The cost associated with promotions and chargebacks is estimated and recorded as a reduction in net revenue.
-We anticipate that these price concessions, promotional activities and chargebacks could adversely impact our net revenue and that changes in such activities could adversely impact period-over-period results.
+These price concessions, promotional activities and chargebacks could adversely impact our net revenue and changes in such activities could adversely impact period-over-period results.
 If we are not correct in predicting the performance of promotions, or if we are not correct in estimating chargebacks, our business, financial condition and results of operations would be adversely affected.

-If we fail to retain and motivate members of our management team or other key crew members, or fail to attract, train, develop and retain additional qualified crew members to support our operations, our business and future growth prospects would be harmed.
+If we fail to retain and motivate members of our management team or other key crew members or fail to attract, train, develop and retain additional qualified crew members to support our operations, our business and future growth prospects may be harmed.

 Our success and future growth depend largely upon the continued services of our executive officers as well as our other key crew members.
-These executives and key crew members have been primarily responsible for determining the strategic direction of our business and for executing our growth strategy and are integral to our brand, culture and the reputation we enjoy with farmers, suppliers, co-manufacturers, distributors, customers and consumers.
+These executives and key crew members are primarily responsible for determining the strategic direction of our business and for executing our growth strategy and are integral to our brand, culture and the reputation we enjoy with farmers, suppliers, co-manufacturers, distributors, customers and consumers.
 From time to time, there may be changes in our executive management team or other key crew members resulting from the hiring or departure of these personnel.
 The loss of one or more of our executive officers, or the failure by our executive team to effectively work with our crew members and lead our company, could harm our business.

 In addition, our success depends in part upon our ability to attract, train, develop and retain a sufficient number of crew members who understand and appreciate our culture and can represent our brand effectively and establish credibility with our business partners and consumers.
 If we are unable to win in a competitive market for top talent capable of meeting our business needs and expectations, our business and brand image may be impaired.
 For example, in Springfield, Missouri, where Egg Central Station is located, there is a tight labor market.
-As a result of this tight labor market, we may be unable to attract and retain crew members with the skills we require, particularly given the need for additional crew members due to our expansion of Egg Central Station.
+As a result of this tight labor market, we may be unable to attract and retain crew members with the skills we require.
+Additionally, substantially all of our crew members outside of Egg Central Station are working remotely on a permanent basis.
+Although we believe we manage our operations to handle remote working conditions efficiently, it is possible that such remote work arrangements could adversely impact crew member cohesiveness, efficiency, professional development, operational agility and retention.
 Any failure to meet our staffing needs or any material increase in turnover rates of our crew members may adversely affect our business, financial condition and results of operations.

-If we cannot maintain our company culture or focus on our purpose as we grow, our success and our business and competitive position may be harmed.
+If we cannot maintain our company culture or focus on our purpose as we grow, our business and competitive position may be harmed.